emersondemetrio/palindrome.js/README.md

  Installing

-*Lines that starts with $ mean a command to execute in a terminal*
+*Lines beginning with a $ mean a command to be executed in a terminalLines that starts with $ mean a command to execute in a terminal*

 - Download and install nodejs ( https://nodejs.org/en/download )
 - Install bower